 - The first attempt to use it against rheumatoid arthritis was reported in 1951.

-- In the years that ensued, studies were conducted to determine the effectiveness and safety of methotrexate for the treatment of rheumatoid arthritis.
+- In the years that followed, studies were conducted to determine the effectiveness and safety of methotrexate as a treatment for rheumatoid arthritis.

-- In the 1970's, methotrexate was considered an experimental treatment for rheumatoid arthritis, it is now an FDA-approved drug.
+- In the 1970s, methotrexate was considered an experimental treatment for rheumatoid arthritis.

-Intially, methotrexate was prescribed for patients who did not respond to other therapies.
-Patients were subsequently prescribed methotrexate when they were not helped by nonsteroidal anti-inflammatory drugs (NSAIDs) or by one of the other disease-modifying anti-rheumatic drugs (DMARDs) such as:
+Intially, methotrexate was prescribed for patients who did not respond to other therapies, such as nonsteroidal anti-inflammatory drugs (NSAIDs) or other disease-modifying anti-rheumatic drugs (DMARDs), such as:

-Over the course of time, the trend for treatment of rheumatoid arthritis has gone from a conservative approach to the belief that early, aggressive treatment is imperative.
-Methotrexate has since become the gold standard treatment for patients who have moderate to severe rheumatoid arthritis with pain, stiffness, swelling, and fatigue.
+Over time, the trend for rheumatoid arthritis treatment has gone from a conservative approach to the belief that early, aggressive treatment is imperative.
+Methotrexate has become the gold standard treatment (i.e., most reliable treatment against which others are compared) for patients who have moderate to severe rheumatoid arthritis with pain, stiffness, swelling, and fatigue.

 Methotrexate may be taken orally in tablet form.
-The entire weekly dose is usually given once a week, frequently in divided doses over a 24-hour period, or it can be taken in one dose.
+The entire weekly dose is usually given once a week, either in divided doses over a 24-hour period or in one dose.
 Methotrexate is usually prescribed in addition to other treatments, not instead of them.

-Studies have indicated that methotrexate used in combination with another cytotoxic drug (i.e. Imuran, Cytoxan), or in combination with Enbrel (etanercept), may be more beneficial than methotrexate used alone for some people.
-Studies have also revealed than methotrexate given earlier in the course of treatment may provide a better result.
+Studies have indicated that, for some people, methotrexate used in combination with another cytotoxic drug (i.e., Imuran, Cytoxan), or in combination with a biologic drug may be more beneficial than methotrexate used alone.
+Studies have also revealed that methotrexate given earlier in the course of treatment may provide a better result.

 How Methotrexate Works

 Methotrexate is an antimetabolite.
 It interferes with the way cells utilize essential nutrients.
-As a result, methotrexate inhibits the activity of the immune system, consequently reducing inflammation.
-As a cytotoxic drug it may slow the rapid growth of cells in the synovial membrane that lines the joints.
+As a result, methotrexate inhibits the activity of the immune system and reduces inflammation.
+As a cytotoxic drug, it may slow the rapid growth of cells in the synovial membrane that lines the joints.